AutoGPTQ/AutoGPTQ/README.md

 #### Marlin kernel

 An optimized int4 * fp16 kernel was recently proposed at https://github.com/IST-DASLab/marlin.
 This is integrated in AutoGPTQ when loading a model with `use_marlin=True`.
 This kernel is available only on devices with compute capability 8.0 or 8.6 (Ampere GPUs).
-Please compile AutoGPTQ from source with: `TORCH_CUDA_ARCH_LIST="8.0 8.6+PTX" COMPILE_MARLIN=1 DISABLE_QIGEN=1 pip install -vvv -e .`.

 ## Quick Tour